configcat/docs/website/docs/faq.md

 ## Security
 ### Are you ISO certified?
 We can proudly say that as of 2022 May 31, ConfigCat has achieved the ISO/IEC 27001:2013 certification for Information Security Management Systems (ISMS).
+Click [here](https://configcat.com/iso/) to learn more.

 ### I'm configuring my firewall, which addresses should I whitelist?
 If possible, you can allow the whole "configcat.com" domain.
 Alternatively, you can manually whitelist the following addresses: